tphakala/birdnet-go/README.md

-# Go-BirdNet
+# Go-BirdNET

-Golang implementation of BirdNet Analyzer.
+Golang implementation of BirdNET Analyzer.

 ![image](doc/go-birdnet-logo.webp)

 [![License: CC BY-NC-SA 4.0](https://badgen.net/badge/License/CC-BY-NC-SA%204.0/green)](https://creativecommons.org/licenses/by-nc-sa/4.0/) [![OS Support](https://badgen.net/badge/OS/Linux%2C%20Windows%2C%20macOS/blue)]()

-Go-BirdNet is an application inspired by BirdNet Analyzer, developed by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology and Chemnitz University of Technology.
-While the original BirdNet is based on Python, Go-BirdNet is built using Golang, aiming for simplified deployment across multiple platforms, from Windows PCs to single board computers like Raspberry Pi.
+Go-BirdNET is an application inspired by BirdNET Analyzer, developed by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology and Chemnitz University of Technology.
+While the original BirdNET is based on Python, Go-BirdNET is built using Golang, aiming for simplified deployment across multiple platforms, from Windows PCs to single board computers like Raspberry Pi.

-Currently, Go-BirdNet supports the analysis of WAV files only, support for other audio file formats is planned.
+Currently, Go-BirdNET supports the analysis of WAV files only, support for other audio file formats is planned.
 Use of metadata model for location-based filtering is not yet implemented.
 This is very much of work in progress, and contributions and feedback are welcome.

 ## Dependencies

-Go-BirdNet primarily relies on go-tflite by Yasuhiro Matsumoto (a.k.a. mattn).
+Go-BirdNET primarily relies on go-tflite by Yasuhiro Matsumoto (a.k.a. mattn).
 Go-tflite provides a Go binding for the TensorFlow Lite C API.
 Although go-tflite is documented to support only TensorFlow Lite version 2.2.0-rc3, I have successfully compiled it against version 2.14.0.
 As go-tflite is a C API binding compiled binary is not statically linked one, it is depending on libtensorflowlite_c.so to be present on deployment target system.

-A crucial component is the BirdNet tflite model.
-After all, Go-BirdNet essentially serves as an interface to this model, with the core detection functionality residing within the BirdNet tflite model itself.
+A crucial component is the BirdNET tflite model.
+After all, Go-BirdNET essentially serves as an interface to this model, with the core detection functionality residing within the BirdNET tflite model itself.

 ## Executable Distributions